mountainaddict0/SessionGhost/README.md

 # Enter the directory
 cd SessionGhost
 ```
+# Ensure you have the necessary permissions
+chmod +x ghost.py

 ### 3. Execution (From Scratch)
 Run these commands in order to process your export: